Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah.

-Memory line.
+Memorial line.

-So I've just taken some painkillers.
+So I've just taken some pain killers.

-The last one this week comes from.
+The last one this week comes from Murray Somerville, who we just saw at the time of

-Murray Somerville, who we just saw at the time of recording a few days ago.
+recording a few days ago.

 Yeah.